hamlim/projects/readme.md

 This is meant to be a monorepo of several projects that I work on in my free time.

-This repo is using Yarn and Lerna for workspaces, and is using Yarn 2 to install dependencies.
+This repo is using Yarn and Lerna for workspaces, and is using a local `zaps` package to manage running scripts throughout the repo.

 ## Projects: